matt-handy/TheAllCommander/README.md

 enum_patches <wmic | ps>
 	This command uses WMIC or Powershell to enumerate patch level on Windows

+enumerate_users
+	This command will enumerate the users present on the system and the domain.
+If domain access is present, groups are enumerated as well.
+Current, this command will only work on Windows daemons

 # Near Term Project Goals
 DNSEmulatorSubdomainComms currently implements traffic hiding within DNS using the tried and true technique of hiding base64 communication in the subdomain, such as <secret message>.domain.com, with responses returned in DNS TXT records.
 In the future, I will be implementing a novel protocol which is less obvious to provide modelling for less trivial heuristic detection.